-A. If your entry was submitted via the Field Day Web Submission Applet at www.b4h.net/cabforms/, it will appear on the Logs Received list that is generally updated daily Monday thru Friday.
+A. If your entry was submitted via the Field Day Web Submission Applet at www.b4h.net/cabforms/, it will appear on the Logs Received list that is generally updated once daily Monday thru Friday.

 If you submitted as a regular e-log or paper submission, it takes a considerable amount of time to open and process these entries into the master database (they are all done manually.)
-All incoming mail is opened in the mailroom before being sent downstairs for processing.
-Because of the large volume of mail at that time of year, and because of other duties by staff in the department, it takes several weeks for mail to be entered into the database after it is received.
+All incoming mail is opened in the mailroom before being sent downstairs to the Contest office for processing.
+Because of the large volume of mail at that time of year, and because of other duties by staff in the department, it takes several weeks for mail to be opened, sorted and entered into the database after it is received.
 We cannot locate a specific entry without literally searching through hundreds of entries waiting to be processed by hand.
 Thanks for your patience and understanding.

-Once all non-web applet e-logs and paper entries are processed into the database, they will be added to the list of Logs Received via the web applet and posted on the ARRL Contest Web pages at www.arrl.org/logs-received Many groups include an self-addressed stamped postcard with their entry, asking us to please return it when their entry arrives.
+Many groups include a self-addressed stamped postcard with their entry, asking us to please return it when their entry arrives.
 Others will send their entry using one of the US Postal Service's options for a receipt upon delivery.

 If you do submit via email, please remember that you must still include a reasonable facsimile of the required Summary Sheet completely filled out.
-You may also attach the various required dupe sheets and proofs of bonus point as attachments (JPG, ASCII text files, Word documents, etc) to the email.
-Send all of the entry attached to a single message, if you are sending via e-mail.
+You may also attach the various required dupe sheets and proofs of bonus point as attachments (JPG photo or scan, ASCII text files, Word documents, etc) to the email.
+Send all of the entry documents attached to a single message, if you are sending via e-mail.
 For the subject of your email submission ONLY use the callsign of the entry.
+Do NOT send zipped (compressed files as our email firewall does not pass them).